 EPRA, the European Public Real Estate Association, is the voice of the publicly traded European real estate sector.
-With more than 265 members, covering the whole spectrum of the listed real estate industry (companies, investors and their suppliers), EPRA represents over EUR 600 billion of real estate assets\ and 94% of the market capitalisation of the FTSE EPRA Nareit Europe Index.
+Founded in 1999, EPRA is a not-for-profit association registered in Belgium.
+With more than 290 members, covering the whole spectrum of the listed real estate industry (companies, investors and their stakeholders), EPRA represents over EUR 840 billion of real estate assets and 95% of the market capitalisation of the FTSE EPRA Nareit Europe Index.
 EPRA's mission is to promote, develop and represent the European public real estate sector.
 We achieve this through the provision of better information to investors and stakeholders, active involvement in the public and political debate, promotion of best practices and the cohesion and strengthening of the industry.
 Find out more about our activities on www.epra.com